Joseph Kotalla

-Family name

-The correct spelling of his family name is Kotalla, without umlaut.
-According to court documents from his Dutch trial after the Second World War, he indicated that his name is written with an umlaut.
-At his pardon on 1 August 1959, he tried to get an exemption and indicated that his surname was without an umlaut. in the Netherlands he remained known as Kotälla for a long time.
-In West-Germany he was always known as Kotalla without an umlaut.

 Youth

 Kotalla was born in Upper Silesia, then German territory that was assigned to Poland after World War I. He was the oldest of five children.
 His father was the manager of a large local ironworks factory.
 After the war, the factory came into Polish hands.
 Kotalla's mother was an alcoholic, as were both his grandmothers.
-At the age of eleven, Kotalla suffered a severe concussion, which kept him in the hospital for a year and a half.
+At the age of nine, Kotalla suffered a severe concussion, which kept him in hospital for a year and a half.
 Partly because of this, he was a bad student at school.
 When he was fourteen, he was temporarily committed to a mental institution.
 Kotalla's profession was representative.